MrKussen/Sourcerer/README.md

 # Sourcerer

-Program for creating references for sources -- right now only support for win64 and only for the oxford system, in swedish.
+Program for creating references for sources -- right now only support for win64 and only for the oxford system, in Swedish.

+## How to use:

+Navigate with arrow Up/Down or W/S keys to your source type, choose source type with enter or spacebar, enter all the necessary information by navigating and choosing (required fields displayed in red until filled, non-necessary fields with green), and click "DONE".
+Escape key can be used to go back.
+Information that should be talic is marked with k<info>k.

 ## Use prebuilt: